ImperialCollegeLondon/Template2050Calculator/README.md

 It can be run locally in a Python virtual environment.
 Install the `requirements.txt` and run `anvil-app-server --app Template2050Calculator` from the _parent directory_ of this repo.
 Additionally, Java is required to run the anvil app server.

-The app can be run from within a docker container.
-The Dockerfile requires an existing docker image named `anvil-app-server` built with [this anvil-runtime Dockerfile](https://github.com/anvil-works/anvil-runtime/blob/master/packaging/app-server/Dockerfile).
+The app can be run from within a docker container by running `docker-compose up`.

-Once that image is built, the container and website can be built with `docker-compose build` and run with `docker-compose up`.